konadave/com.klangsoft.extreadme/docs/simple.md

 `data-extreadme` - the document to be loaded.

-`data-docroot` - base URL for the Markdown document, used to fix local images and relative links.
-When the document is **not** preloaded, as in this case, this attribute need only be specified.
+`data-extroot` - relative path, from document root, to the extension.
+Not needed for markup only approach.

+`data-docroot` - relative path, from extension root, for the Markdown document.
+Not needed for markup only approach.

 The above will render the document you're reading right now.
 Include something like that in your page/form template.